 It has never been so easy to add developer testing to your hiring process.

 Better candidate initialization means you can send a ton more invites

 It now only takes a few seconds for a candidate to receive your test invite.
 Before it was pretty fast so few seconds is lightning speed.
 The more important thing about this update is that it will allow you to manage workspaces differently.

 As part of the update, you can now send invites to a large number of candidates all at once.
 What does this mean for you?
 Currently, the limit of invites you can send in one batch is still 100.
 But if you want to send out more tests, just ask us so that we can help make it run more smoothly.
 So next time you want to send 1700 candidates all at once, you absolutely can.

 Candidates can now give feedback while taking their test

-Your candidates take their tests de codage seriously and they absolutely should.
+Your candidates take their coding tests seriously and they absolutely should.
 After all, you’re using these tests to decide if your candidates are worthy of being hired.
 To ensure you are using the best tests possible, we hold an incredibly high standard for the tests that our customers and us create.
 Still, an unclear task definition can occasionally slip through the cracks.

-If there is a technical glitch in the milieu of the test, this could be devastating for a candidate so we’ve now given an option for them to report issues while taking the test.
+If there is a technical glitch in the middle of the test, this could be devastating for a candidate so we’ve now given an option for them to report issues while taking the test.
 This could be as simple as a misplaced comma or a technical issue.
 This will allow us to deal with the issue immediately by either fixing our own tests or informing the test creator about the issue.
 This is just another way that DevSkiller empowers you to give amazing candidate experience.